 I'd recommend you to follow the build, All the way until the last item.
 I usually try to "wing it" there depending on the enemy team.
 I don't usually go for armor or magic resist items because not many will have time to deal damage to you when you've used Impale.

 But if the enemy team is full of Spellcasters I get Force of Nature.
 AD Carries?
 Thornmail!
-And if not I get Abyssal Scepter or Rod of Ages. ( Void Staff works aswell.)
+And if not I get Abyssal Mask or Rod of Ages. ( Void Staff works aswell.)

 Oh, And don't forget to use Hextech Gunblade's active as much as possible!